nathanstitt/mobx-decorated-models/README.md

-# Decorators for creating model type structures with mobx
+# Decorators for creating model relationships with mobx

-mobx-decorated-models is a collection of es7 decorators to make a class observable and serializable.
+mobx-decorated-models is a collection of Javascript decorators to make a classes and their relationships observable and serializable.

 [![Build Status](https://travis-ci.org/nathanstitt/mobx-decorated-models.svg?branch=master)](https://travis-ci.org/nathanstitt/mobx-decorated-models)

 ## Introduction

+This library is a collection of decorators that co-ordinates making models relate to each other and their fields both observable and serializable.

+It's built on top of two awesome libraries:

 [Mobx](https://mobx.js.org) makes state management super simple, but it doesn't offer an opinion on how to get data in and out of the observed data structures.

 [Serializr](https://github.com/mobxjs/serializr) takes care of that nicely.

-Combining the two libraries isn’t difficult, but then you end up specifing each attribute twice;
-once so Mobx will observe it, and once to create a schema for Serializr.
+Combining the two libraries isn’t difficult, but then you end up specifing each attribute twice; once so Mobx will observe it, and once to create a schema for Serializr.
+Enter mobx-decorated-models.

-This library is a collection of decorators that co-ordinates making fields both observable and serializable.

-While it’s at it, it also handles model lookups so different models can refer to one another regardless of import order.
-When one model refers to another, a reference of the requirement is stored and then later resolved when the class becomes known.

 ## Example